 - 14, 70, 74, 345, 360, 414, 430, C1

 - South Kensington

 - Cycle hire station:

 - Natural History Museum (Map)

 - Toilet on site.

-- Disabled access from Exhibition Road.
+- Disabled access from Exhibition Road, passing through the museum.

 - Working assistance dogs only